|Nutritional Guidelines (per serving)|

-Keep the ingredients on hand and you'll always have a quick snack to prepare for unexpected guests.
-This fruit strudel recipe is particularly good with cherry filling but try it with apple, blueberry or raspberry filling.
-If you like this recipe, also try this easy braided apple-walnut strudel recipe.
+Keep the ingredients on hand and you'll always be ready to prepare desserts for unexpected guests.
+This fruit strudel recipe is particularly good with a cherry filling, but you can easily swap in a seasonal fruit—try it with apple in the fall or blueberry in the summer months.

 - 1 large egg